osulp/git-beginner/_episodes/01-basics.md

 Once you think of changes as separate from the document itself, you can then think about "playing back" different sets of changes on the base document, ultimately resulting in different versions of that document.
-For example, two users can make independent sets of changes on the same document.
+For example, two users can make independent sets of changes on the same document - these changes can be organized into separate "branches", or groupings of work that can be shared.

 ![Different Versions Can be Saved](../fig/versions.svg)

-Unless there are conflicts, you can even incorporate two sets of changes into the same base document.
+Unless there are conflicts, you can even incorporate two sets of changes into the same base document, or "merged".

 ![Multiple Versions Can be Merged](../fig/merge.svg)